bartvanvulpen/X-FACTR/README.md

 # Investigating language bias in pretrained multilingual language models

-In this repo, you will find modified and expanded code of:
+In this repo, you will find the modified and expanded code of:
 > [X-FACTR: Multilingual Factual Knowledge Retrieval from Pretrained Language Models](https://arxiv.org/abs/2010.06189)
 >
 > Zhengbao Jiang, Antonios Anastasopoulos, Jun Araki, Haibo Ding, Graham Neubig